 At least, that’s the dream for a lot of college grads.
 Nobody like owing money to Sallie Mae (or Navient, or whatever she calls herself these days), and once they start making “real” money they promise themselves that they will pay off the loans once and for all.

 Need help keeping track of your student loans?
 Download our free Student Loan Spreadsheet!

-There isn’t an easy, one-size-fits-all answer to that question: It depends largely on your own short- and long-term financial goals.
-To help you decide what’s right for you, here are some pros and cons of paying off your student loans for you to consider.
+To help you decide what is right for you, here are the major pros and cons of paying off your student loans early.

 Pros of Paying Off Your Student Loans Early

 The benefits of paying off your student loans ahead of schedule might seem obvious, but we still think they should be addressed so that you can fully consider your options.